omertekin2002/Whisper-MLX-Transcriber/README.md

 ./install.sh
 ```

-**That's it!** The script will:
-- ✅ Check if you have Python 3.11+ (and offer to install it if you don't)
-- ✅ Install Homebrew automatically if needed
-- ✅ Create a virtual environment
-- ✅ Install all dependencies
-- ✅ Download the Whisper model (~2.9GB)
-- ✅ Build the app

-**No prior setup needed** - the script handles everything, even if you don't have Python or Homebrew installed.
+The script will check for Python 3.11+ and offer to install it along with Homebrew if needed.
+It then creates a virtual environment, installs dependencies, downloads the Whisper model (2.9GB), and builds the app.

 The built app will be at: `dist/Whisper MLX Transcriber.app`

 ### Requirements

-- **macOS** with Apple Silicon (M1/M2/M3/M4)
-- **Git** (comes with Xcode Command Line Tools)
+macOS with Apple Silicon and Git (comes with Xcode Command Line Tools).

-That's all!
 Python and other dependencies will be installed automatically by the script if needed.

 ### Manual Setup

-If you prefer to install dependencies yourself:

 <details>
 <summary>Click to expand manual installation steps</summary>

-1. **Ensure Python 3.11+ is installed**
+Ensure Python 3.11+ is installed:
 ```bash
 python3 --version  # Should be 3.11 or higher
 ```